 Tucked into the Bay of Kotor, this incredible city hosts some of the most spectacular scenery in the entire European coastline.
 This ancient town is truly living history, and invites you to see how well the old can blend with the new.
 It is filled with Middle Age sites such as St. Tryphon’s Cathedral, St. Luke’s Church, and the gorgeous entrance to the town known as the Sea Gate.
 More than that, you’ll be able to enjoy great activities, such as tours around Kotor’s azure bay for about 40 Euro, or kayak trips for about 60 Euro.
 If you want to sit directly on the coastline, head to Budva, which is also known for its stunning beaches.

 Although it has taken more than twenty years for this country to get back on its feet as a tourist destination since the fall of Communism, Albania is emerging as one of the most beautiful places to visit in Eastern Europe, and rightfully so!
-Featuring incredible mountains and stunning seaside towns, Albania truly is the up-and-coming place to visit in Europe!
+Featuring incredible mountains and stunning seaside towns, like Durres, Albania truly is the up-and-coming place to visit in Europe!
 Check the best times to travel to Albania.

 As far as safety goes, more than 80,000 Brits travel here every year, the majority of which have no problems whatsoever.
 With a bit of common sense, you’ll have a beautiful and trouble-free vacation.

 To travel the Albanian Riviera in style, head to Sarande.
 You’ll see the incredible mixture of old with new, as ancient charms such as Blue Eye Spring and Butrint blend with modern high rises and fantastic eateries.
 Find the beautiful promenade that lines the horseshoe waterfront and enjoy an evening stroll.

 Looking to hike through Albania?
 Check out this guide on the best Mountain Huts To Visit In Albania.